-Indira Ramanagar has been nominated for the 2014 World's Children's Prize for her 20-year struggle for prisoners' children in Nepal.
+Indira Ranamagar was honored by the World's Children's Prize in 2014 for her 20-year struggle for prisoners' children in Nepal.

 Indira grew up in extreme poverty and had to fight to be able to go to school.
 Even as a young girl she knew that she wanted to help other people who had hard lives.